braboj/the-great-wall/docs/analysis.md

 }
 ```

-## 4. Minimum Viable Product (MVP)
+## 4. Acceptance Criteria

-The MVP should include the following features:
+The MVP(Minimum Viable Product) should include the following features:

+- Multiprocessing to simulate the construction of the wall
+- Models will be provided but not used (use only in-memory storage)
 - Builder and configuration components
-- Models will be provided but not used (use only in-memory storage)
+- Required tracking API endpoints
-- Routing and views for the API
+- Endpoints to configure the application
+- Endpoints to access the log file
 - Dockerfile to build the image
-- Unit tests for the API
+- Unit tests for the solution
-- Documentation for the solution
+- Documentation

-Excluded are the following features:
+If possible, include the following extended features:
+- Database persistence and models
-- Database persistence for the wall profiles
+- Class-based views for the API
+- Browsable API